-Ideally, all process equipment would be designed to withstand the maximum pressure which can be attained in service during normal operating, upset, start-up and shutdown conditions.
-However, is some cases it may not be economically feasible to do this.
+Ideally, all process equipment would be designed to withstand the maximum pressure which can be attained in service during normal operating, upset, start-up, and shutdown conditions.
+However, in some cases it may not be economically feasible to do this.

 Equipment/vessels are usually designed for the pressure which is calculated by adding a margin to maximum operating pressure and full protection is achieved by a relief valve set at or below specified design pressure.
 The accepted margin is adequate for normal control of the process but not to cope with deviations when control is lost or inadequate.
 The high-pressure alarm and a high-pressure trip are provided within this margin to avoid unintentional relief valve opening.
 This keeps the process within the set boundaries “The design envelops.”

 For example, centrifugal pumps are often not provided with a relief valve as they are designed for the highest possible pressures corresponding to the blocked outlet condition whereas the associated piping and vessels are protected by a relief valve.